-Hundreds of primary sources await you on jwa.org, ready to be transformed into “aha moments” for your students!
+Hundreds of primary sources from JWA are waiting, ready to be transformed into “aha moments” for your students!
 Through the study of photos, letters, speeches, sermons, and video, your students will gain new insight into Jewish values, holidays, tradition, and history.

 At JWA, we know that planning good lessons takes a little finesse, a little creativity, and a lot of passion.
-So, we've created these tips and resources to help you get started on your next award-winning lesson!
+So, we've created these tips and resources to help you get started on your award-winning lesson.

-Remember, your lesson must be creative, must actively engage learners (students of any age) with primary sources from our site, and must include the voices/perspectives of American Jewish women.
+Remember, your lesson must be creative, must actively engage learners with primary source documents, and must feature the voices/perspectives of American Jewish women.
 Other than that, the sky is the limit!

-We don't have to tell you that the best lesson is one that fits into your larger curricular goals for the course.
-There are many entry points to primary source study—history is just one of them!
+We don't have to tell you that the best lesson is one that fits into your larger curricular goals.
+There are many entry points to primary source study—history is just one of them.

-- If you're teaching a class that does not have a history focus, begin by listing the Jewish values or concepts you cover in your course, or would like to cover in this particular lesson.
+- If you're teaching a class or program that does not have an historical focus, begin by listing the Jewish values or concepts you cover in your course/program, or that would like to cover in this particular lesson/session.
 If you are teaching about a holiday or specific Torah portion, think about what morals or ethics you want your students to take from the story.
 You might also consider archetypal characters or plot lines that can be paralleled by modern historical events (e.g. David and Goliath, Esther hiding her identity).
 If you study traditional texts, think about documents that will complement or parallel the sentiments of the passage or text.
 We have a number of traditional texts about social justice you could use, or you could visit On1Foot, a text database from American Jewish World Service.

-Now, begin to explore the exhibits and materials on jwa.org.
+- Now, begin to explore the exhibits and primary source materials that JWA has to offer.